kstenerud/concise-encoding/cte-specification.md

 #### Continuation

-A continuation causes the decoder to ignore all whitespace characters until it reaches the next printable character.
+A continuation escape sequence causes the decoder to ignore all whitespace characters until it encounters the next printable character.
+An escape character (`\`) followed by either LF (u+000a) or CR (u+000d) initiates a continuation.

 **Example**: